newswim/structure_and_interpretation/python_aka_composing_programs/how-to-meeting.md

 	- Take particular note of _how_ and _what_ you may have been confused about
 	- ... and what wording or examples help to get clarity
 - Tell everyone THANK YOU for participating!

+How's this:
+## Homework
+- Read sections 1.1 and 1.2
+## Next time
+- Read 1.3 as a group and (maybe) begin looking at 2.1
+- Bring comparisons / examples from other languages that we think are neat